-Prior to University drop/add deadline, it is the student's responsibility to log into their pace portal account to drop/add courses as necessary.
-After University deadline, the program will assist student in drop/add with Student Accounts as needed.
+Prior to University drop/add deadline, it is the student's responsibility to log into their Pace Portal account to drop/add courses as necessary.
+After University deadline, the program will assist student in drop/add with the Office of the Registrar as needed.
+Please refer to the applicable form on the Office of the Registrar Forms webpage for further instructions.